joshuanapoli/allowance/README.md

 # Limitations

-The Raspberry Pi 2 only has 1 GiB of memory.
+The Raspberry Pi 2 only has 1 GiB of memory, which is a pretty severe limitation.
 I found that it was impossible to run bitcoind plus two lnd instances because the lnd instances keep crashing.
-I could not run thunderhub.
-The combination of bitcoind, lnd and RTL, as configured by this repo in this repo is working for me.

-I am not too happy with user-interfaces for Lightning Network.
-Zap was created by Jack Mallers.
-I like the simplicity of [Zap](https://www.zaphq.io/).
+So my son runs his LN node on his own Mac Mini.

+Thunderhub is a web interface similar to Ride the Lightning.
+Its server required more memory than RTL, and could not run alongside the bitcoin and lnd servers.

+[Zap](https://www.zaphq.io/) is a nice user-friendly interface for Lightning Network nodes, created by [Jack Mallers](https://twitter.com/JackMallers).
 The [Zap iOS](https://github.com/LN-Zap/zap-iOS#unmaintained) app works for me, if I set my lnd node to auto-unlock.
 Unfortunately, the author warns that the iOS app now unmaintained.
 The [Zap Deskop app](https://github.com/LN-Zap/zap-desktop) is also nice, but it has some bugs that prevents it from starting up if the node is already unlocked.
-[Jack Mallers](https://twitter.com/JackMallers) moved on to build [Strike](https://strike.me/en/), which famously works with Twitter to enable Bitcoin tips via Lightning Network.
+The author moved on to found [Strike](https://strike.me/en/), which famously works with Twitter to enable Bitcoin tips via Lightning Network.
 It is a really nice product, but it is not relevant to a self-run Lightning Network node.
+[Strike terms of service require users to be at least 18 years old.](https://strike.me/en/legal/tos)

 I tried the [Joule](https://lightningjoule.com/) browser extension, but [there is a problem with getting it to work with lnd v0.14.1](https://github.com/joule-labs/joule-extension/issues/291).
+The author kindly fixed the problem, but I haven't had a chance to try it out again.

 # Liquidity Market